 Flexible hours and autonomy do not translate to no-structure and working in silos.
 Structure and guidelines are absolutely necessary for remote teams.
 Apart from the guidelines set for the entire team for continued productivity, it is highly recommended that one should have a set of personal guidelines to keep up with the team and stay focused.

-- Identifying goals - The team needs to identify the organization’s objectives and have a defined plan towards achieving them.
+- Identify goals - The team needs to identify the organization’s objectives and have a defined plan towards achieving them.
 It is recommended that the long and short time goals should be well communicated to all the employees to keep their interests aligned.

 - Set a working space - Make sure your team has dedicated workspaces for themselves.
 A defined working space boosts productivity in a remote environment.
 It could be a work-room in your own house or the regular table at the coffee shop next door.
 Defined working spaces will further help you and your team members in staying focused.

 - Prioritize work - The team will often be working on multiple projects, with people in different time zones, at the same time.
 They should be able to identify which project is more important than the other and keep that as a priority.
-This will help in differentiating between the urgent and not urgent work and help you in meeting those deadlines.
+This will help in differentiating between urgent and not urgent work and help you in meeting those deadlines.

-- To-do’s - To-do lists are a remote worker’s savior.
+- To-do’s - To-do lists are a remote worker’s saviour.
 These lists will not only help your team keep a track of their work but also assist you in tracking their progress on various subjects.
 It is also a great way to manage time in a remote environment.

 - Work transparency - Work transparency makes remote work easier.
 Firstly, this gives every team member access to all the data and reduces unnecessary communication.
 Secondly, it helps you in keeping a track of every member's performance and progress.

 - Allen Christensen's DO system- Allen Christensen, follows a Do system within his remote team.
 His team works for straight six months and then the entire team takes a two week off.
 At the beginning of the six working months, they make the agenda for the entire working period using their Do system.
 This agenda is inclusive of all the goals that need to be achieved, the time period within which they need to be completed and how to achieve them.
-Watch him talk about this in detail.

 Set up Communication and collaboration guidelines